Sooner or Later (Madonna song): Background

-In 1990, Madonna was part of the film Dick Tracy starring as Breathless Mahoney—a new role introduced for her— with Warren Beatty playing the title character.
+In 1990, Madonna was part of the film Dick Tracy starring as Breathless Mahoney with Warren Beatty playing the title character.
 Madonna told Premiere magazine that initially she had waited for Beatty to call her for the film.
 When Beatty did not reciprocate, the singer decided to involve herself voluntarily.
 She pursued the part of Mahoney, but offered to work for minimum wages to avoid favoritism.
 Dick Tracy was the ninth-highest-grossing film in the US in 1990, and number twelve globally.
 The film also received positive reviews from critics.
 Roger Ebert from the Chicago Sun-Times praised the matte paintings, art direction and prosthetic makeup design, stating: "Dick Tracy is one of the most original and visionary fantasies I've seen on a screen".

 By the 1980s, record labels started to release albums that were closely associated with a film, thereby gaining double promotion.
 These were mostly termed as soundtracks although many of them were not related to the film.
 After the filming for Dick Tracy was over by May 1989, Madonna started working on the soundtrack.
 She had begun recording three songs by Stephen Sondheim for the film—"Sooner or Later", "More" and "What Can You Lose"—which would be part of the album, but also had to write and develop new songs comparable in style to the previous.
 She produced the entire album, including the Sondheim songs.
 "I want people to think of me as a musical comedy actress.
 That's what this album is about for me.
 It's a stretch.
 Not just pop music, but songs that have a different feel to them, a theatrical feel", she said at the time.